tlevine/ypotf/docs/data-model.rst

 Inbox folder
 -------------
+Messages in the Inbox folders have three primary types, which are encoded as flags.

+1. Incoming commands (UNSEEN UNANSWERED UNDRAFT UNFLAGGED)
+2. Processed commands (SEEN ANSWERED DRAFT UNFLAGGED)
+3. Pending master data (SEEN ANSWERED UNDRAFT FLAGGED)
+4. Current master data (SEEN ANSWERED UNDRAFT UNFLAGGED)

-Messages in the Inbox folders have these types, which are organized as primary and secondary types.
+these types, which are organized as primary and secondary types.
 Primary types are encoded in flags, and secondary types are encoded in headers.